fofsinx/OtterAI/README.md

 # Using hyphens
 no-review: Your message
 skip-review: Your message
+no-cori: Your message
-no-otter: Your message
+skip-cori: Your message
-skip-otter: Your message
+no-coriai: Your message
-no-otterai: Your message
+skip-coriai: Your message
-otter-no: Your message
+cori-no: Your message
-otter-bye: Your message
+cori-bye: Your message
-otter-restricted: Your message
+cori-restricted: Your message

 # Multiple flags (comma-separated)
-no-review,skip-otter: Complex update
+no-review,skip-cori: Complex update
-skip-review,otter-restricted: Sensitive change
+skip-review,cori-restricted: Sensitive change
 ```

 #### 🔄 Automatic Skip Conditions